 Niche fragrances are made in smaller batches

-Designer brands always produce fragrances in large quantities to reach a larger population, so niche companies have to be more selective even with the marketing and distribution of their products.
+Designer brands always produce fragrances in large quantities to reach a larger population, so niche companies have to be more selective even with their product marketing and distribution.

 You know what they say, the best advertising is a good brand reputation and word of mouth.

-Due to the more demanding public, one usually expects to smell something unique and distinctive that, in the end, divides opinions.
+Due to the more discerning audience, you often expect to smell something unique and distinctive that, in the end, divides opinions.

 Now, this artisanal way of doing business has a small drawback.
-Since niche fragrances are created in smaller batches, often without advertising, and with limited retail availability, blind buying may be the only option to try these products.
+Since niche fragrances are created in smaller batches, often without advertising and with limited retail availability, blind buying can be the only option to try these products.

-We believe that you should not buy a fragrance blindly.
-You can read all you want on the Internet about the smell, but the only judge of your taste is you.
+We believe you should not buy a fragrance blindly.
+You can read all you want online about the scent, but the only judge for your taste is you.

-So test and test again.
+So try and try again.
 If you have the opportunity, try to buy a decant of the fragrances you are interested in to see if they are worth buying.
-On our page we have a wide variety of perfumes that you can see here .
+On our page, we have a wide variety of perfumes that you can discover here.

 Niche presentation

-The elegance of simplicity is what describes most niche bottles and presentations, and a gem here and there.
-Some of the brands that describe this would be BDK Parfums , Creed , Parfums de Marly and Clive Christian .
+The elegance of simplicity describes most niche bottles and presentations, with a jewel here and there.
+Some of the brands that embody this would be BDK Parfums, Creed, Parfums de Marly, and Clive Christian.

-Heavier, simpler eye-catching bottles with quality boxes often multi-layered.
-In the end, the most important thing is the liquid inside the bottle, but more is expected from the complete packaging when it comes to the niche.
+Striking heavier and simpler bottles with quality, often multi-layered boxes.
+In the end, the most important thing is the liquid inside the bottle, but more is expected from the complete packaging when it comes to niche.

 Conclusion

-We hope that this classification has given you the answers you were looking for.
-If it is mass produced and heavily advertised, it is probably a designer release.
-If not, it's a niche.
+We hope this classification has given you the answers you were looking for.
+If it's mass-produced and heavily advertised, it's probably a designer release.
+If not, it's niche.

-Now, what fragrances do you prefer?
-Designers or niche?
-Are you a person who is just starting this beautiful journey or a fragrance expert?
+Now, which fragrances do you prefer?
+Designer or niche?
+Are you a person just starting this beautiful journey or a fragrance expert?
 We read you in the comments.